AliZ786/AliZ786/README.md

 <h2 align ="center">My name is Mohammad Ali Zahir, but you may also call me Ali 😀</h2>

 ## About me
-I am a 4th year Software Engineering student at Concordia University in Montreal.
+I am a recent graduate in Software Engineering student from Concordia University in Montreal.
 I am very passionate about Machine Learning, Game Development, as well as Web Development.
 I love to create new projects and see how new technology works.
 As well as being a University student, I have also had some industry experience with an internship with a company called Consoltec, and also worked as a validation tester at CAE.